 2) Slide on the Tornado Omelette on top of the rice.

 3) Use a ladle and pour the curry around the rice.
+If you want a more professional looking version, I would leave the potato and Carrot behind and just pour the sauce.

 4) Use Parsley, basil or anything green to garnish it.